OLED: Samsung

-As of 2020, the world's largest OLED television is an 88-inch with a 8K resolution, frame rate up to 120 fps and cost of 34,676 US Dollars.

 At the Consumer Electronics Show (CES) in January 2010, Samsung demonstrated a laptop computer with a large, transparent OLED display featuring up to 40% transparency and an animated OLED display in a photo ID card.

 Samsung's 2010 AMOLED smartphones used their Super AMOLED trademark, with the Samsung Wave S8500 and Samsung i9000 Galaxy S being launched in June 2010.
 In January 2011, Samsung announced their Super AMOLED Plus displays, which offer several advances over the older Super AMOLED displays: real stripe matrix (50% more sub pixels), thinner form factor, brighter image and an 18% reduction in energy consumption.

 At CES 2012, Samsung introduced the first 55" TV screen that uses Super OLED technology.

 On 8 January 2013, at CES Samsung unveiled a unique curved 4K Ultra S9 OLED television, which they state provides an "IMAX-like experience" for viewers.

 On 13 August 2013, Samsung announced availability of a 55-inch curved OLED TV (model KN55S9C) in the US at a price point of $8999.99.

 On 6 September 2013, Samsung launched its 55-inch curved OLED TV (model KE55S9C) in the United Kingdom with John Lewis.

 Samsung introduced the Galaxy Round smartphone in the Korean market in October 2013.
 The device features a 1080p screen, measuring 5.7 in, that curves on the vertical axis in a rounded case.
 The corporation has promoted the following advantages: A new feature called "Round Interaction" that allows users to look at information by tilting the handset on a flat surface with the screen off, and the feel of one continuous transition when the user switches between home screens.

 Samsung released a new line of OLED TVs in 2022, its first using the technology since 2013.
 They use panels sourced from Samsung Display; previously, LG was the sole manufacturer of OLED panels for TVs.